bee42/rancher-ondemand/README.md

 ```
 $ ssh-keygen -t ed25519 -f $HOME/.ssh/digitalocean-bee42-com -q -N "" -C "peter.rossbach@bee42.com"
+$ cat $HOME/.ssh/digitalocean-bee42-com | pbcopy
 ```

 __Example__: [set-tf-env-example.sh](./rke-demo/set-tf-env-example.sh)

 You have to replace the values according to your environment.
-If the one-liner to generate the MD5-fingerprint does not work for you (only tested on Ubuntu 16.04), you should simply use your MD5-fingerprint from the notes you've taken before.  :)
+If the one-liner to generate the MD5-fingerprint does not work for you (only tested on Ubuntu 16.04 and MACOS), you should simply use your MD5-fingerprint from the notes you've taken before.  :)

 Upload your SSH key to digital ocean (Topic security)